StanleyHuang123/Doodle-Widget/README.txt

 -If you draw new lines after moving tick, the rest of lines and rest part of that line will be deleted, and new lines will be showing in the drawing.
 -Clicking "Start" button would move the tick to the start of slider and no lines showing in drawing.
 -Click "End" button would move the tick to the end of slider and all lines would be showing in drawing.
 -Implementing by MVC.
 DoodleModel and all views are put in separate folders.
-Model store data, such as data structure for lines.
+Model stores data, such as data structure for lines.
 The interactions between model and views are performed by functions.
 Views have no rights to modify the data in model directly.
 -No File and View functionalities.